-(This was originally a pinned thread from Korov’ev on the MOUL forum)
+(This was originally a pinned thread on the MOUL forum)

-TL;DR version: In my opinion, the best options on macOS before 10.15 ‘Catalina’ are the Cider (including MacPorts) or the Wineskin wrappers (both direct links); those can be launched as they are, as they already have all you need, except 1.2 GB of data files that will be downloaded once you launch them.
+TL;DR version: In my opinion, the best option on macOS before 10.15 ‘Catalina’ is the Wineskin wrapper; it already has all it needs – except 1.2 GB of data files that will be downloaded once you launch them.
 To install other shards, see my other tutorial.
 With Wineskin, please avoid using the audiochat, your voice will come out annoyingly distorted on other people’s clients.

 About macOS 10.15 ‘Catalina’: Starting from this version of macOS, support for 32 bit applications has been completely removed.
 This means that almost all the solutions listed here will stop working.
 Codeweavers has found a solution, implemented in Crossover 19, and promised to release the code so that WineHQ and related solutions can benefit from it.